 Once you have verified that your other wired and wireless computers are properly connected, your network is set up and working.
 You can now surf the Internet.
-Click "Next" to return to the main menu.
+Click "Next" to take you back to the main menu.

 Step 3: Set Up Wireless Security - Run the Security Assistant Software